sdivakarrajesh/integrating_saml_authentication/README.md

 ## What this application does?

 This is a sample application that demonstrates SP-intitiated login flow.
-The one clicking the login button, the user is redirected to the identity provider's website where the user enters his/her login details and becomes authenticated.
+On clicking the login button, the user is redirected to the identity provider's website where the user enters his/her login details and becomes authenticated.
 A simple forming of the SAML request and parsing of the SAML request is included in the code.
 Simply create a dynamic-web project and import the code as a maven project in your favorite IDE.. preferrably eclipse EE Mars